singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 *Please note that this guide assumes you have virtualenv, Ruby, git and bundle installed*

-### **Geting the Pelican-Netlify-CMS Template**
+### **Getting the Pelican Netlify CMS Template**
 We'll start by preparing the netlify-git-api CLI tool and then we'll clone the pelican-netlify-cms template repository to our local environment and set it all up.

 #### 1. The netlify-git-api CLI tool.
 Browse to the [netlify-git-api page](https://github.com/netlify/netlify-git-api/releases) and download the relevant version of the tool.

 E.g. as I'm demonstrating this on Ubuntu, I will download the *linux.zip* file.

 Once the download is done, unpack the netlify-git-api executable and place it in your PATH.
 The methods for doing this are numerous and differ slightly depending on your operating system, but we used the following commands in Ubuntu, after using the GUI to unpack the file into our download folder and opening a terminal window (or the Command Prompt in a Microsoft OS):
 ```